 As compared with the other vehicles in its class, the Tundra is the most responsive and most refined.
 It is also the smoothest and the quietest full-size pickup truck which rides on Toyota’s high standards of quality, durability and reliability.

-The Tundra doesn't look like the regular full-size truck in terms of size with utility lower than other local competitions but it does not mean that the Tundra is not a good vehicle.
-In fact it has a lot of amenities to offer from the interior feature to the exterior design.
+The Tundra doesn’t look like the regular full-size truck in terms of size with utility lower than other local competitions, but it does not mean that the Tundra is not an excellent vehicle.
+In fact, it has a lot of amenities to offer from the interior feature to the exterior design.

-To experience the full potential of the new Toyota Tundra and to keep the vehicle for its tip top performance, Toyota Tundra parts are widely abundant.
-This guarantees that your Toyota Tundra will go to distance without any worry of parts' availability.
+To experience the full potential of the new Toyota Tundra and to keep the vehicle for its tip-top performance, Toyota Tundra parts are widely abundant.
+This guarantees that your Toyota Tundra will go the distance with no worry of parts’ availability.

 The taillights and brake lights of my Toyota Tundra stopped working.
 I checked the 15 amp fuses under the dashboard and they look fine.
 Any ideas on what could be causing this?